What is special about the Kirkwood-Dirac distributions? Only they produce natural conditional expectations: Quantum conditional expectation and variance via minimization

+$(ii)$ The expressions $\langle\cdot,\cdot\rangle_{\ell/\textrm r}$ are not inner products because $\langle \hat X,\hat X\rangle_{\ell/\textrm{r}}$ may vanish even if $\hat X\not=0$.
+This will happen if $\hat \rho$ has a non-vanishing kernel, foremost when the state $\hat{\rho } $ is pure.
+One may however think of them as degenerate inner products or as quadratic cost functions.
+Note that this cost depends on the state $\hat \rho$.
+From this point of view, one may think of the operator $\mathbb E^{\ell/\textrm{r}}_{\hat\rho}(\hat X|\hat Y)$ as the operator function of the observables $\hat Y$ that approximates $\hat X$ at minimal cost.
+It is also clear that such minimizers necessarily depend on the choice of cost function, that in turn necessarily depends on the physics of the problem considered.
+In the next subsection, we show the ``left'' and ``right'' choices made here are natural in the sense that they can be uniquely characterized by a pull-out property analogous to the classical conditional expectation.

-\end{definition} The quantum conditional expectations $\mathbb E^{\ell, \mathrm r}$ are therefore the orthogonal projections with respect to the two ``inner products'' induced by the state $\hat{\rho}$ of the bounded operator $\hat{X}$ onto the algebra of functions of the operator $\hat{Y}$.
+$(iii)$ In view of what precedes, the quantum conditional expectations $\mathbb E^{\ell, \mathrm r}$ are orthogonal projections with respect to the two ``inner products'' induced by the state $\hat{\rho}$ of the operator $\hat{X}$ onto the algebra of functions of the operators $\hat{Y}$.

+$(iv)$ The conditional expectations $\mathbb{E}^{\ell/\mathrm{r}}_{\hat{\rho}}(\hat{X}|\hat{Y})$ are not self-adjoint in general, even if we take $\hat{X}$ to be self-adjoint.
+This is markedly different from the classical situation, where the conditional expectation of a real random variable $X$, given a real random variable $Y$, is always real.
+We will extensively elaborate on this point below.
 Note that

-Let us point out that $\mathbb{E}^{\ell,\mathrm{r}}_{\hat{\rho}}(\hat{X}|\hat{Y})$ are not self-adjoint in general, even if we take $\hat{X}$ to be self-adjoint.
-This is different from the classical situation, where the conditional expectation of a real random variable $X$, given a real random variable $Y$, is always real.